“Where I live”

 The eastern milksnake is native to the northeastern United States, where it lives in varied habitats ranging from river valleys and hillsides to woodlands, meadows, and agricultural fields.

-At the Maryland Zoo in Baltimore, visitors can see an eastern milksnake in the Tree exhibit of the Maryland Wilderness.
+At the Maryland Zoo in Baltimore, visitors can see an eastern milksnake in the Meadow exhibit of the Maryland Wilderness.

 “How I live there”

 This snake tends to stay out of sight, sheltering beneath fallen logs and under stones or piles of debris.
 In New England, eastern milksnakes tend to reside in old stone walls.

 Farmers may see milksnakes in or near their barns, and should view them as welcome visitors because they will help keep the mice population under control.
 This snake is a non-venomous constrictor that preys mainly upon rodents, lizards, and other snakes.

 “Making my mark”